 - Project Scope: To removed the log house from Kalavista Park

-- Project Timeline: Unknown
+- Project Timeline: Unknown/awaiting Provincial permits

 Project Update: June 16, 2025